 Mentored language courses are open to Five College undergraduate and graduate students.
 First-semester undergraduate students are eligible for the program under certain circumstances.
 Interested first-semester undergraduates should contact the program for more information.

 UMass continuing education students, faculty, staff, and community members are not eligible to enroll directly in this program.
-However, both credit and non-credit courses may be available to community members at some point in the near future.
-Watch our website for details about new offerings in summer and during the academic year.
+However, credit and/or non-credit courses may be available to community members at some point in the near future.
+Watch our website or email firstname.lastname@example.org for more information.

 Want to Know More about How Courses Work?